edde-framework/edde/docs/devops/server/distribution.md

 ?> Using this distribution on production system could be considered a bit experimental in terms of experience you may need to take control over this system.
 In general it's recommended.

+## Conclusion

+At the end doesn't matter which distro you'll choose as setup described in this guide is build on system and data separation so it's incredibly simple to switch between installation to suit your needs.

+If you're a bit more brave, use RancherOS, if a bit less, go Alpine Linux way.

 **Previous**: [Index](/devops/server/index) | **Next**: [Docker Swarm](/devops/server/docker-swarm)